-Pre-requisites: EDSE 672

-EDSE 674 - Ethics on Behavior Analysis II
+Pre-requisite: EDSE 672, minimum grade: B-EDSE 674 Ethics on Behavior Analysis II

 This course was designed to provide students an understanding of the expectations of ethical behavior required by the Behavior Analyst Certification Board (BACB).
 It is imperative that professionals conduct themselves in ways that highlight the highest ethical standards.
-This course will cover a portion of the content found in the 'Professional and Ethical Compliance Code for Behavior Analysis.'
+This course will cover a portion of the content found in the "Professional and Ethical Compliance Code for Behavior Analysis."
 Specific content areas included but are not limited to supervision, ethical responsibility to the profession, ethical responsibility to colleagues, public statements, research, and responsibility to BACB.
 This course will focus on the behavior analysis' ethical responsibilities.

-EDSE 675 - Advanced Applied Behavior Analysis
+EDSE 675 Advanced Applied Behavior Analysis